mdcruz/cypress-testing-workshop/slides/08-reporters/slides.md

 +++

 ## Todo
-- Set up cypress-mochawesome-reporter after running the command `npm test` or `npm run ci`.
+- Set up cypress-mochawesome-reporter then run tests using `npm test` or `npm run ci`.
 - Have a failing test and look at the generated report after

 +++